Accelerating Adaptive Cubic Regularization of Newton's Method via Random Sampling: Preliminaries

 \section{Preliminaries}

-In this section, we first introduce the main definitions and assumptions used in the paper, and then present two lemmas on the construction of the inexact Hessian in random sampling, leaving the proofs to Appendix \ref{Sec: ProofsSampling}.
+In this section, we first introduce the main definitions and assumptions used in the paper, and then present two lemmas on the construction of the inexact Hessian in random sampling.